Try Transformer for Snowflake

 • Create Table

-Warehouse Enter the name of the warehouse where you created the tutorial tables.
-Or, click the Select Warehouse icon to select the warehouse, then click Save.
+Warehouse Select the warehouse where you created the tutorial tables, or click the Select Warehouse icon to select the warehouse to use.
+Then, click Save.

 Transient tables are removed when you stop the preview.